databrary/presentations/jlsc-15/jlsc.md

 This model is new for the Libraries and central IT, but it represents a desired direction for enhanced central support for research data repositories across the University.

 Another significant partnership has been with the Office of Sponsored Programs.
-Normally, this office does not work substantively with projects once funding has been received.
+Normally, this office does not work closely with projects once funding has been received.
-However, in the case of the Databrary project, this office has been an engaged participant, developing new policies and acting as a model university Authorized Organization Representative, a role that is critical in the legal and policy framework Databrary developed for sharing between institutions.
+However, in the case of the Databrary project, this office has been an engaged partner, helping to develop new policies for granting access and acting as a model university Authorized Organizational Representative, a role that is critical in the legal and policy framework Databrary developed for sharing between institutions.
 Similarly, the General Counsel's office, ordinarily a strictly administrative office that challenges or defends legal issues, has also been engaged developing the legal and policy framework for inter-institutional sharing.

 A document called the Databrary Access Agreement enables inter-institutional sharing (Databrary, 2015c).
-This agreement is signed by a university officer with authority to affirm the enforcement of research practices on behalf of an institution.
+This agreement is signed by a authorizing official, commonly reffered to as an Authorized Organizational Representative, or someone that has the authority to affirm the enforcement of research practices on behalf of an institution.
 This is typically the director of an Office of Sponsored Programs.
 Individual researchers at that institution may then be authorized by that officer to access and share data using Databrary.
 Researchers agree to treat data from Databrary with the same standards of care and ethical concern that would apply to data they collect themselves, to respect the desired release preferences of people depicted in data they contribute to Databrary, and to supervise the use of Databrary materials by students or staff under their guidance.
 The agreement permits both access to the data and, with ethics board approval, contributions.
-To our knowledge, this combination of privileges makes the agreement novel, and like other aspects of the Databrary project, it emerged as a way to reduce barriers to sharing the team discovered in enaging with the target scholarly community.
+To our knowledge, this combination of privileges makes the agreement novel, and like other aspects of the Databrary project, it emerged as a way to reduce barriers to sharing that the team discovered in enaging with the target scholarly community.

 By bringing together and creating collaborations among various administrative entities in new ways, Databrary has also influenced university administrative processes themselves.
 These relationships were envisioned from the start, with the collaborating units participating in conversations even before proposal writing began.